What is ADAPT?

-The Adolescent Development and Preventive Treatment program (ADAPT) is a research clinic associated with the department of Psychology and Neuroscience at the University of Colorado, Boulder.
+The Adolescent Development and Preventive Treatment program (ADAPT) is a research clinic associated with the Department of Psychology and Department of Psychiatry at Northwestern University.

 The program is funded by the National Institute of Mental Health (NIMH), the Brain and Behavior Research Foundation, and support from Northwestern University.

 The ADAPT research clinic works with individuals between the ages of 13 and 34 who might be at risk for developing a thought disorder.